 When our youngest started attending high school, I decided to bake cookies on Fridays for her to have when she got home from school.
-It was our special time together to linger over a cup of milk and warm cookies as we talk.
+It was our special time together to linger over a cup of milk and warm cookies as we talked.

 Cookies Made with Brownie Mix Saved the Day

-If you’re a fan of the chewy edge pieces lining a pan of brownies, you’ll want to follow the cooking time of the recipe just as it’s written.
+- If you’re a fan of the chewy edge pieces lining a pan of brownies, you’ll want to follow the cooking time of the recipe just as it’s written.

-If you’re more of the gooey middle brownie lover, reduce the baking time by 1 minute and see if that is closer to the brownie cookie you dream about.
+- If you’re more of the gooey middle brownie lover, reduce the baking time by 1 minute and see if that is closer to the brownie cookie you dream about.

-Any 18 ounce brownie mix should work for this recipe, though I highly recommend Ghirardelli.
+- Any 18-20 ounce brownie mix should work for this recipe, though I highly recommend Ghirardelli.

 Shared with someone, they taste even better!